 For a more detailed description of the effects of THC, check out our article on what it feels like to be high).

 12) Does THC cause Anxiety?

-There are several unpleasant side effects of THC, some of which include paranoia and anxiety.
-THC is known to relieve anxiety in smaller doses, and increase it in larger doses.
-This is due to the biphasic effects of cannabis, meaning it has opposite effects for low and high doses.
+There can be several unpleasant side effects of THC, some of which include paranoia and anxiety.
+Anecdotally, THC has been known to relieve anxiety in smaller doses but increase it in larger doses.
+This is likely due to the compound’s biphasic effects, meaning it has opposite effects for low and high doses.

 13) How Long Will It Take for The Effects of THC to Wear Off?